ortenheim/erlyeditor/README.md

 #### Components

-Also you can use other components as well:
+Also you can use other components as well.
+Here is the full list:

 * `Html5Video`
 * `Player`
+* `Icon`
 * `Button`
 * `Slider`
+* `hoc/Tooltip` - high-order component for tooltips

 Every component is exported in 2 different ways:
 * To import *unstyled* version use `import { FooComponent } from erlyeditor`